 The Home Environment: What It Is Like Living with Alcoholic Parents

 While every child’s experience will vary depending on their unique condition, there are some common children of alcoholics’ symptoms.
 Due to the lack of parenting skills exercised by the alcoholic parents, there is no management around the house.
 Of course, there are many different types of alcoholics, but all the alcoholic parents reflect a lack of ability to give their children a normal childhood.
+Even type 1 alcoholic, which is relatively less prone to alcohol-seeking behavior and aggression, can do serious harm to their children.
 The children do not have any role models growing up which either.
 This presents a problem that reflects in the children of alcoholics’ roles.

 Both of these factors combine to give rise to a lack of discipline amongst the kids.
 A typical home environment with an alcoholic parent(s) tends to be extremely chaotic.
 Children frequently fear the unpredictable mood swings of the alcoholic parent(s).
 This gives rise to a sense of tension and pressure around the house.